sbrl/Pepperminty-Wiki/docs/ModuleApi/files/modules/feature-search.php.txt

 	}
 ]);

+/**
+ * Holds a collection to methods to manipulate various types of search index.
+ */
 class search
 {
+	/**
-	// Words that we should exclude from the inverted index public static $stop_words = [
+	 * Words that we should exclude from the inverted index */ public static $stop_words = [
 		"a", "about", "above", "above", "across", "after", "afterwards", "again", "against", "all", "almost", "alone", "along", "already", "also",